Michael Angelo Taylor

 Michael Angelo Taylor (1757 – 16 July 1834) was an English politician and MP for Poole.
-He favored parliamentary reform and was made a privy councillor in 1831.
+He favoured parliamentary reform and was made a privy councillor in 1831.

 Life

 He was a son of Sir Robert Taylor (1714–1788), the architect, and his wife Elizabeth, and was educated at Corpus Christi College, Oxford, becoming a barrister at Lincoln's Inn in 1774.
 He entered the House of Commons as Member of Parliament (MP) for Poole in 1784, and, with the exception of the short period from 1802 to 1806, remained a member of parliament until 1834, although not as the representative of the same constituency.